 Spectrum Lab – to capture and view the meteors.

 The Spectrum Lab config file from here (if the file opens in your browser, right-click and select Save As).
+If you want to upload files to a website or cloud storage, you’ll also need these upload scripts.

 And optionally – Colorgramme to draw pretty heatmaps and submit data to RMOB.